Get Rid of Heart Palpitations

 Sometimes, a normal blood test can reveal the presence of abnormalities and help identify the cause of palpitations.
 Some of the useful tests are mentioned below:

-• Electrocardiogram (ECG) – An ECG can be done either while you’re in a sedantry position or during an exercise session (stress ECG).
-This diagnostic test records your heart’s electrical signals and detects abnormalities in the heart’s rhythm
+• Electrocardiogram (ECG)—An ECG can be done in a sedentary position or during an exercise session (stress ECG).
+This diagnostic test records your heart’s electrical signals and detects abnormalities in its rhythm.

-• Holter monitoring – This test includes a Holter monitor, which is worn on the chest that continuously records your heart’s electrical signals for 24 to 48 hours.
-Holter monitoring test is mainly used to detect the heart palpitations that aren’t found during an ECG exam
+• Holter monitoring—This test includes a monitor worn on the chest that continuously records your heart’s electrical signals for 24 to 48 hours.
+It is mainly used to detect heart palpitations not found during an ECG exam.

-• Event recording – If both the above mentioned tests fail to record your irregular heart rhythms, then your doctor may recommend an event recorder test.
-This test is performed after you wear an event recorder for about a day, which works by pushing a button on the device you wear on your belt to record your heartbeat when you have symptoms
+• Event recording—If both tests fail to record your irregular heart rhythms, your doctor may recommend an event recorder test.
+This test is performed after you wear an event recorder for about a day.
+The device works by pushing a button on your belt to record your heartbeat when you have symptoms.

 Treatment of heart palpitations:

-Treatment of heart palpitations is totally depends on the cause and in most of the cases, palpitations are found to be harmless, which often go away on their own.
+Treatment of heart palpitations depends on the cause, and in most cases, palpitations are found to be harmless, which often go away on their own.
 In those cases, treatment is not required.
-Basically, the only treatment of heart palpitations is by changes in lifestyle and home remedies, and also avoiding the triggers.
+The only treatment of heart palpitations is by changes in lifestyle and home remedies, and also avoiding the triggers.
 These are mentioned below:

-• Reducing anxiety and stress – If triggers of heart palpitations are due to stress and anxiety, then your doctor will recommend you to perform some common stress-reducing therapies.
-These may include yoga, meditations, relaxation exercises, tai chi, guided imagery, and aromatherapy
+• Reducing anxiety and stress – If triggers of heart palpitations are due to stress and anxiety, then your doctor will recommend you perform some common stress-reducing therapies.
+These may include yoga, meditation, relaxation exercises, tai chi, guided imagery, and aromatherapy.

-If the lifestyle changes fail to reduce or eliminate the problem of palpitations, then your doctor will prescribe certain medications like beta-blockers or calcium-channel blockers.
-Additionally, if your doctor finds that your heart palpitations are related to conditions like anemia, then he/she will focus on treating this condition and if your palpitations are caused by certain medications, then your doctor will try to find another medication you can use to get relief.
+If the lifestyle changes fail to reduce or eliminate the problem of palpitations, then your doctor will prescribe certain medications like beta-blockers or calcium channel blockers.
+Additionally, suppose your doctor finds that your heart palpitations are related to conditions like anemia.
+In that case, he/she will focus on treating this condition, and if certain medications cause your palpitations, then your doctor will try to find another medication you can use to get relief.

 The following two tabs change content below.